guifel/nocust-client-doc/README.md

 register()
 ```

-#### ERC-20 Transfers
+#### NOCUST ERC-20 Transfers

 NOCUST 🌊 support the transfer of ERC-20 tokens.
-The operator, however, chooses which tokens can be used on the commit-chain.
-To see which tokens are currently supported by a commit-chain, call `getSupportedTokens()`:
+The hub decides which tokens can be used on NOCUST.
+To see which tokens are currently supported by a NOCUST hub, call `getSupportedTokens()`:

 ```typescript
 const supportedTokenArray : string[] = await lqdManager.getSupportedTokens()